 - Drive alignment around four general measures of performance: (1) comparable sales results, (2) product margin, (3) diluted earnings per share and (4) operating related margins.
 The compensation committee believes these are the best measures because they have the largest impact on Zumiez ability to grow profitability and provide clarity to individual executives.
 Different performance measures may be utilized for different executives based in part on the executive's ability to impact the performance measure.
 We calculate these performance measures as follows: - Comparable sales- We report "comparable sales" based on net sales beginning on the first anniversary of the first day of operation of a new store or ecommerce business.
 We operate a sales strategy that integrates our stores with our ecommerce platform.
-There is significant interaction between our in-store sales and our ecommerce sales channels and we believe that they are utilized in tandem to serve our customers.
+There is significant interaction between our store sales and our ecommerce sales channels and we believe that they are utilized in tandem to serve our customers.
 Therefore, our comparable sales also include our ecommerce sales.
-Changes in our comparable sales between two periods are based on net sales of "in-store" or ecommerce businesses which were in operation during both of the two periods being compared and, if a in-store or ecommerce business is included in the calculation of comparable sales for only a portion of one of the two periods being compared, then that in-store or ecommerce business is included in the calculation for only the comparable portion of the other period.
+Changes in our comparable sales between two periods are based on net sales of store or ecommerce businesses which were in operation during both of the two periods being compared and, if a store or ecommerce business is included in the calculation of comparable sales for only a portion of one of the two periods being compared, then that store or ecommerce business is included in the calculation for only the comparable portion of the other period.
 Any store or ecommerce business that we acquire will be included in the calculation of comparable sales after the first anniversary of the acquisition date.
 Comparable sales can be based on a geographic area and we currently utilize comparable sales growth based on our North America operations.

 - Product margin-Product margin is calculated as net sales less cost of goods sold, divided by our net sales.
-For purposes of this calculation, our net sales consist of revenue recognized upon purchase by our customers, net of actual sales returns, excluding shipping revenue.
-For purposes of this calculation, our cost of goods sold consist of the cost of goods purchased from our brand partners and our private label vendors, including importing and inbound freight costs, and the cost of goods purchased from third party manufacturers, sold to our customers. - Diluted earnings per share-Diluted earnings per share is calculated in accordance with GAAP.
+For purposes of this calculation, our net sales consist of gross sales (net of actual and estimated returns and deductions for promotions), excluding shipping revenue.
+For purposes of this calculation, our cost of goods sold consist of branded merchandise costs and our private label merchandise costs including design, sourcing, importing and inbound freight costs. - Diluted earnings per share-Diluted earnings per share is calculated in accordance with GAAP.
 Diluted earnings per share can also be utilized on a consolidated basis or based upon a geographic area.
-We currently utilize diluted earnings per share on both a consolidated basis and on a North America basis. - Operating related margins-In general, operating margin represents operating profit divided by net sales.
-Operating margin may also be based on a particular business unit or geographic area in which we operate.
-Currently, we are utilizing "ecommerce operating margin" as an operating related margin performance measure.
-Ecommerce operating margin measures the operating profit of our ecommerce related business based on the cost of goods sold and the costs directly attributable or our ecommerce related business. - · Provide for the risk of zero annual short-term cash based incentives payout should minimum performance expectations not be met. - Grant of awards that upon achievement of target performance measures, are in the best long-term interests of the shareholders. - Provide for pay-at-risk, i.e., performance expectations that are challenging, but achievable. - Communicate proactively to all NEOs performance expectations in order to establish clear incentive for achievement. - Provide for upside compensation potential results that are beyond Company expectations. - Set forth prudent limits, or caps, on upside potential to ensure no possibility of payouts that might be judged by shareholders as unjustifiable or excessive.
+We currently utilize diluted earnings per share on both a consolidated basis and on a North America basis. - Operating related marginsIn general, operating margin represents operating profit divided by net sales.
+Operating margin may also be based on a particular business unit or geographic area in which we operate. - · Provide for the risk of zero annual short-term cash based incentives payout should minimum performance expectations not be met. - · Grant of awards that upon achievement of target performance measures, are in the best long-term interests of the shareholders. - Provide for pay-at-risk, i.e., performance expectations that are challenging, but achievable. - · Communicate proactively to all NEOs performance expectations in order to establish clear incentive for achievement. - Provide for upside compensation potential results that are beyond Company expectations. - Set forth prudent limits, or caps, on upside potential to ensure no possibility of payouts that might be judged by shareholders as unjustifiable or excessive.